tselea/agrisen-cog/README.md

 - `output1_2_lpis_gpkg.zip`: Contains the original LPIS as GPKG.
 - `output1_2_lpis_parquet.zip`: Contains the original LPIS as partioned Parquet files.
 - `output1_3_lpis_en.zip`: Contains the english version of each LPIS as partitioned Parquet.
+- `output1_4_lpis_icc.zip`: Contains the ICC code mapped version of each english LPIS as partitioned Parquet.
 ### Minio S3 Bucket

 Endpoint: